Remindercalldotcom/APIDemo/README.md

 The sample page is here: http://www.snapnotify.net/example/apidemo.php

-More information along with the Request and Response information is here: https://secure.remindercall.com/developers/api/xml/
+More information, along with the Request and Response information can be requested at help@remindercall.com or 888-858-6673.

-Request sample code and more information by calling the office at 888-858-6673 or Email us at support@remindercall.com.

 Happy Testing!